A Guide to General Liability Insurance in Central New York

 But General Liability Insurance is Only the Beginning for Many CNY Businesses

 General liability is a big policy.
 It has many parts and covers many risks.
 It’s the engine of your commercial insurance, and you need it for your business.
-Since it’s the foundation of your protection, you shouldn’t skimp on it.
+Since it’s the foundation of your coverage, you shouldn’t skimp on it.
 Get enough coverage to meet the risks associated with your business.

 You should understand what the policy covers and what it doesn’t.
 Also, review your policy regularly and update it as your business changes.